coderefinery/git-intro/content/under-the-hood.md

 States of a Git file.
 Image from the [Pro Git book](https://git-scm.com/book/).
 License CC BY 3.0.
 ```

-Once you have several commits, each commit blob also links to the hash of the
+Once you have several commits, each commit object also links to the hash of the
-previous commit.
-The commits form a [directed acyclic
+previous commit(s) (there is more than one previous commit for for merge commits).
-graph](http://eagain.net/articles/git-for-computer-scientists/) (do not worry
+The commits form a [directed acyclic graph](http://eagain.net/articles/git-for-computer-scientists/)
-if the term is not familiar).
+(do not worry if the term is not familiar).

 ```{figure} img/commits-and-parents.png
 :alt: A commit and its parents